E-commerce VAT reform

 1. Register and account for VAT in each individual EU member state to which goods are supplied.

 2. File an EU-Wide VAT return via the One Stop Shop (OSS).
 Whilst the appropriate rate of EU VAT still needs to be applied based on the customer’s location, the OSS allows traders to file a quarterly EU-wide return and make a quarterly payment of VAT.
+This option may be easier than registering in each individual member state.

 What VAT rules apply to sales via online marketplaces?